Wesleyan Acceptance Rate: Class of 2030 Admissions Statistics

 Takeaways

-• Wesleyan University’s acceptance rate has fluctuated in recent years, ranging from 20.90% for the Class of 2024 to a low of 14.43% for the Class of 2026, before settling at 16.11% for the Class of 2029.
+• Wesleyan University’s acceptance rate has shown a gradual downward trend in recent cycles, declining from 20.90% for the Class of 2024 to 15.78% for the Class of 2030, making it the most selective cycle in recent history outside the Class of 2026’s anomalous low of 14.43%.

 • Working with a college admissions expert can help you build a compelling narrative, highlight your academic and extracurricular strengths, and present an application that aligns with Wesleyan’s values of intellectual curiosity, creativity, and interdisciplinary learning.